MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-Rect-Contains-Methods.md

 ---
-Description: 'This topic lists the Contains methods of the Rect class.
-For a complete list of methods for the Rect class, see Rect Methods.' ms.assetid: '7f409554-5d84-4294-bbc9-55f57f40dc56'
+Description: This topic lists the Contains methods of the Rect class.
+For a complete list of methods for the Rect class, see Rect Methods. ms.assetid: 7f409554-5d84-4294-bbc9-55f57f40dc56
-title: 'Rect.Contains methods'
+title: Rect.Contains methods
+ms.date: 07/02/2019
 ---

 # Rect.Contains methods